Sunbeam Chats

 MedVoice AI W/ Darnel Francois

-Send a text In this episode of the Sunbeam Chats Podcast we are talking about MedVoice AI, product development, tech, startups, and about helping people by solving problems with the right products.
+Send us Fan Mail In this episode of the Sunbeam Chats Podcast we are talking about MedVoice AI, product development, tech, startups, and about helping people by solving problems with the right products.
 Plus much more.
 My guest is Darnel Francois a multi-sector Entrepreneur and Product Leader with a proven record of building, scaling, and exiting technology ventures.
 He is the Founder of MedVoice AI, a transcription App for every accent.
 In this conversation Darnel talks about working with startups, founders, entrepreneurs, public sector, private sector and venture capitalists.
 Also about finding your tribe and likeminded people in business and the tech ecosystem.
 Darnel spoke about Omni Caricom it's focus, services and what it takes to build Tech companies in the Caribbean.
 He spoke about the abundance vrs scarcity mindset and how it informs his thinking and decisions in life and business.
 He emphasizes that this mindset is important to become and foster innovation.
 Which opens the door to discover new opportunities and to create innovative ideas, across any sector.
 Darnel gives us the origin story of MedVoice AI and how it works.
 He said that this service has become an integral tool for some Doctors; and he shares how the company continues to build, scale and evolve the solution.
 We spoke about looking for the signs in your life; for the things that "follow" us, which can unlock doors, opportunities and untold blessings.
 We discuss his pursuit of law and how it enhances his business acumen to make him more knowledgeable and effective as an entrepreneur.
 Darnel's dream for MedVoice, is for it to upgrade the Public Healthcare System and to maximize efficiency, save time and physical space/ storage for those who use it.
 For it to become the backbone of healthcare in the region, in so doing the Doctors and practitioners can live abundant lives.
 Darnel spoke about making space for abundance and being mission focused, to achieve his goals in business and life.
 As such he has created an ecosystems in his operations so that those around him can also experience this abundant life.
 Darnel Francois Is was the Senior Product Manager & Partnerships Lead, at Draper Startup House Caricom, and Founder of MedVoice AI.
 He is currently completing an LLM in International Law at the University of East London.
 MedVoice AI is a voice-first electronic health record that lets clinicians document visits, complete forms, generate reports, and manage patient records using natural speech.
 It is trained to understand accented voices across the Caribbean diaspora, and emerging markets.
 It is built for real voices, including accented ones.

 1h 28m